Wednesday, June 01, 2022

 Aunt Bernice paid me a dollar an hour, a shocking wage compared to today's standards, but this was the late 1960s, and to a ragamuffin like me, forty dollars in cash at the end of a forty-hour week looked like a gold mine.

 In the house where I worked, most of the rooms were outfitted with long wooden tables designed for laying out yards of chintz, measuring and cutting straight.
-I sat at a somewhat smaller table next to the kitchen with a thimble on my finger and a needle in my right hand, stitching white linings to mostly floor-length drapes.
+I sat at a smaller table next to the kitchen with a thimble on my finger and a needle in my right hand, stitching white linings to mostly floor-length drapes.

 I see images of Aunt Bernice providing lunch for me, tomatoes and green beans from her garden, and nothing is more satisfying than a drippy tomato sandwich with a side of fresh green beans.
 I also recall a moment when I was asked to perform a task outside of my normal duties.